bb2qqq/pythonstudy/tech_lab/_book/bash_mania/bash_magic.md

 ### FILE & DIRECTORIES ###

+* Two ways of set sticky bit for a file

+      chmod +t target_file
+      chmod 1777 target_file

+* Make anyone runs the file like they are they owner or member of the owner group.

+      chmod u+s file
+      chmod g+s file

+* Read the file as input to cat

+      cat < file

+* List file with suffix to show their file-type

+      ls -F

+> `/` for directory, `*` for executable, `@` for symbolic link, `=` for socket, `%` for whiteout, `|` for FIFO
+> whiteout files's purpose is to mask files which can't actually be deleted so they disappear from directories
+> FIFO stands for `First In, First Out`, and has another name `named pipe`, it enables different processes to commnunicate.

+* List files by revert Size order

+      ls -lShr

 * Synchronize file from remote to local

 	  rsync -chavzP --stats user@remote.host:/path/to/copy /path/to/local/storage

 >	-c for checksum, -v for verbose, -P for progress, -h for human readable format, -z for compress, -a for archive mode
+>  Be careful!  -c option can check file diffs more exact, but the cost is this could slow the transfer significantly when transferring huge files.

 * Synchronize file from local to remote